Raknoche/AptDeco/README.md

 ### Usage

 ImageFeatures.py contains the bulk of the DecoRater code base.
-The majority of function within ImageFeatures.py are used to extract quantitative features from an image.
+The majority of functions within ImageFeatures.py are used to extract quantitative features from an image.
 You can import the entire library to a python session using

 ```
 from ImageFeatures import *